 I’m here at Twin Oaks RV Park in GA.
 I found some plants in this RV Park that I’ve never seen in SWFL.
 The plant of the state I’m going to explain is the Spinning Primrose.

 The Spinning Primrose spins in the evening.
 It is native to Persia that was brought here to North America and now grows here in Georgia.
 Spinning Primrose is yellow and makes a nice bush as I’m parked near it.
 This will be it with Day 1 of the Trip to Cincinnati, OH.

 This month, I’m starting a blog that brings plants from different states near I-75.
 Florida, Georgia, Tennessee, Kentucky and Ohio will be the chose states to this blog.
 Stay tuned on the blog!
 YOU CAN GROW IT

 Brier Ridge Farm Fresh Herbs is FINALLY getting an inspection to ship to the US West Coast.
 These states includes California, Washington, Oregon, Arizona, Texas and so MUCH states!
 If we pass this inspection, all you people will get FARM FRESH HERBS!
 I’ll keep you posted on the Inspection to the West Coast 🙂

 Today was a busy day.
-We mulched the front yard and my dad trimmed this awesome looking color called Plumago.
-I was doing research and I found out this flower is native to Southern Africa and this surprised me, seeing that it was in that part of the world
+We mulched the front yard and my dad trimmed this awesome looking, blue colored bush called Plumbago.
+I did some research and I found out this flower is native to Southern Africa and this surprised me, seeing that it came from that part of the world.

-Plumbago is poisonous but that doesn’t matter, as this plant looks so nice and beautiful that you can put that in the front yard and it will look beautiful.
+Plumbago is poisonous but that doesn’t matter unless you are awfully hungry and try to eat it.
+This plant looks so nice and beautiful that you can put it anywhere in the front yard and it will look beautiful.
 So my dad made cuttings of this plant.
-Trimming up this plant made almost 140 cuttings because it was bushy.
+Trimming up this one plant made almost 140 cuttings because it was so bushy.